devtox/blog-vim/source/_posts/vim-for-linux-users.md

 ---
 Linux users often have a tough time switching over to Vim because many of the commands are different.
 There's a learning curve to understand what all of these commands mean, and it can be a pain trying to memorize them all.

-Here we'll provide some tips that will help you get started with Vim on Linux, and hopefully make it a little easier for you to jump into the crazy world of Vim.First, it's important to understand that Vim is a modal text editor.
+Here we'll provide some tips that will help you get started with Vim on Linux, and hopefully make it a little easier for you to jump into the crazy world of Vim.

 ## Modes

+First, it's important to understand that Vim is a modal text editor.

 This means that there are different modes you can be in, each with their own set of commands.
 The most important mode for beginning Vim users to know is Normal mode.
 This is the mode you start in when you open Vim.
 In Normal mode, you can navigate around your document and perform basic tasks such as cutting and pasting text.